 A post office was established in 1880 which appears to have operated intermittently, finally closing for good in 1897.

-Vulture City was notorious for its numerous hangings.
-It is said that eighteen hangings occurred from the ironwood tree that still remains next to the ruins of Henry Wickenburg's cabin.
-Many of those hanged were miners who were caught "high grading", the act of stealing high grade ore from the mines.
+Many myths have been told about Vulture City, like that it was notorious for its numerous hangings.
+According to the tales, eighteen hangings occurred from the ironwood tree that still remains next to the ruins of Henry Wickenburg's cabin.
+However, many of these tall tales were fabricated to enhance the legend of Vulture City, likely to attract tourists in the twentieth century.

 The article Vulture Mine - History, Fact, and Fiction takes a closer look at both the myths, and the real history of the mine and the town that grew up around it.